TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Mod.rst

 .. warning::

    Note that this option has largely been superseded by site configuration since **TYPO3 10** and will only work in the Backend for a "NullSite".
-For instance a global sysfolder in the page tree without an attached site configuration.
+For instance, a global sysfolder in the page tree without an attached site configuration.
 Once a page tree has a site configuration, the default language icon is set from the site configuration's language settings and this option will have no effect at all.